Exomanz/UITweaks/CONTRIBUTING.md

 # Contributing to the UITweaks Repository
 Are you a player and want to potentially see a feature added into this mod?
 A developer who found a bug and fixed it?
 There are multiple ways to contribute your ideas to the UITweaks Repository!

+This project is licensed under the [MIT License](LICENSE).
+Read the license file to learn more.

 ## [Open an Issue](https://github.com/Exomanz/UITweaks/issues/new)
 If you found a bug or have a feature request, please submit an issue.
 Fill out the form as fully as possible to make it easier to understand and reduce the back-and-forth trying to narrow down what is being discussed.